Orkla India IPO GMP Today

-New Delhi: The initial public offer of Orkla India Ltd, which owns spices and condiments brands MTR and Eastern, received 78 per cent subscription on the first day of bidding on Wednesday.
+New Delhi: The initial public offer of Orkla India Ltd, which owns spices and condiments brands MTR and Eastern, got fully subscribed on the second day of bidding on Thursday.

-The portion for non-institutional investors attracted 1.53 times subscription, while the category for Retail Individual Investors (RIIs) received 90 per cent subscription.
-The quota meant for Qualified Institutional Buyers (QIBs) got subscribed 2 per cent.
+Among investor categories, non-institutional investors part fetched 7.59 times subscription, while the quota for Retail Individual Investors (RIIs) got subscribed 2.11 times.
+The category for Qualified Institutional Buyers (QIBs) received 6 per cent subscription.

 Orkla India IPO GMP today

-Orkla India IPO’s grey market premium (GMP) stood at Rs 64, indicating that its shares were trading at a premium of Rs 64 in the grey market on Tuesday, according to investorgain.com.
+Orkla India IPO’s grey market premium (GMP) was Rs 67 on Tuesday, suggesting its shares were trading at that premium, according to investorgain.com.

 The grey market premium (GMP) reflects investors’ willingness to pay more than the official issue price ahead of the stock’s market debut.